biocore/qiime/doc/tutorials/open_reference_illumina_processing.rst

 Alpha diversity
 ---------------
 Here I checked whether the subsampled reference OTU alpha diversities for all samples were correlated with the de novo OTU picking, standard open-reference OTU picking, and closed-reference OTU picking alpha diversities.
-The *observed species/OTUs* metric was calculated on add data sets (``alpha_diversity.py -m observed_species``), and the Pearson correlations were computed for sub-sampled reference OTU picking with the three other sets of values.
+The *observed species/OTUs* metric was calculated on add data sets (``alpha_diversity.py -m observed_species``), and the Pearson correlations were computed for subsampled reference OTU picking with the three other sets of values.

 Results
 ```````
-subsampled open-reference OTU picking versus de novo OTU picking: r=0.99  p=0.0
+ * subsampled open-reference OTU picking versus de novo OTU picking: r=0.99  p=0.0
-subsampled open-reference OTU picking versus standard open reference OTU picking: r=1.0 p=0.0
+ * subsampled open-reference OTU picking versus standard open-reference OTU picking: r=1.0 p=0.0
-subsampled open-reference OTU picking versus closed reference OTU picking: r=0.95 p=0.0
+ * subsampled open-reference OTU picking versus closed-reference OTU picking: r=0.95 p=0.0

 Conclusions
 ```````````
-Sub-sampled open reference OTU picking alpha diversity values are significantly correlated with de novo, standard open-reference, and closed reference OTU picking results.
+Subsampled open-reference OTU picking alpha diversity values are significantly correlated with de novo, standard open-reference, and closed-reference OTU picking results.
 This suggests that we will derive the same biological conclusions between regarding alpha diversity when using the subsampled OTU picking workflow.

 Beta diversity
 --------------